Generalized Buzano Inequality

-The original proof of Buzano is a little bit complicated since it requires some facts about orthogonal decomposition of a complete inner product space.
+The original proof of Buzano has it difficulty since it requires some facts about orthogonal decomposition of a complete inner product space.

-In \cite{Dra85}, the author established a refinement of \eqref{CS} which implies the Buzano inequality.
-Moreover, Fuji and Kubo \cite{fujiikubo} gave a simple proof of \eqref{buzano} by using an orthogonal projection on a subspace of $\mathcal{H}$ and \eqref{CS}.
+In \cite{Dra85}, Dragomir established a refinement of \eqref{CS} which implies the Buzano inequality.
+Moreover, Fuji and Kubo \cite{fujiikubo} gave a simpler proof of \eqref{buzano} by using an orthogonal projection on a subspace of $\mathcal{H}$ and \eqref{CS}.
 Furthermore, they characterized when the equality holds.

-The aim of this paper is to present new generalizations of Buzano's inequality and it is organized as follows.
-In section \ref{s3} we present and prove the $\frac{1}{\alpha}$-Buzano inequality.
-In section \ref{s4}, we study different families of operators that fulfills the $\frac{1}{\alpha}$-Buzano inequality.
-Finally, in section \ref{s5} we relate the mentioned inequality with the numerical radius, improving new bounds for the last one.
+This paper aims to present new generalizations of Buzano inequality and it is organized as follows.
+Section 2 contains some definitions and usual results about bounded linear operators defined on a Hilbert space.
+In Section 3, we present and prove the $\frac{1}{\alpha}$-Buzano inequality (if $\alpha=2$ gives the classical Buzano inequality) and it is devoted to describing different families of operators which fulfill such inequality for different values of the parameter $\alpha$.
+Finally, in Section 4 relates the distinct inequalities previously obtained with the numerical radius, improving new bounds for the last one.